mundialis/athen_urban-green/README.md

 ### 3. Start containers

 For a **Local Setup:** you need to mount a local directory for data export.
-Add to volumes fo actinia `/path/to/local/export/dir:/src/export_dir`
+Add to volumes for actinia `/path/to/local/export/dir:/src/export_dir`, then:

 ```bash
 docker compose -f docker-compose.yml -p athen_urban-green up